-The investment manager(s) are remunerated by way of a fee calculated as a percentage of assets under management.
+The investment manager(s) are remunerated by way of a fee calculated as a percentage of assets under management, plus a fixed fee for managing the Scheme's asset allocation against the benchmark allocation set by the Trustees.

-The Trustees may meet with the investment manager(s) if they are dissatisfied with their performance or engagement activity, and may choose to terminate the relationship with the manager if they see fit.
+The Trustees may meet with investment manager(s) if they are dissatisfied with their performance or engagement activity, and may choose to terminate the relationship with the manager if they see fit.